This article is drawn from this section of the server administrator's guide.

 - SMTP - Mail is sent using an SMTP endpoint and supports SSL and authentication.

+You can see your current email settings from the RStudio Connect dashboard in the Admin>Settings panel.
 Be sure to verify your settings by sending a test message.